ryanm537/Hydar-Claire/README.md

 Questions and Responses correspond to data obtained from users on hydar.xyz.
 Each line in Responses correspones to a response made to a question in Questions.

+Training data 5 is for training weights of word pairs and part of speech pairs.
+It is a collection of sentences, where the first character is either 0 or 1 corresponding to whether the sentence should make sense (0=nonsense, 1=sense)

 Training data 4 is a big file on the live version.
 It is a collection of sentences.
 For github, it and several others have been chopped down to samples in order to not leak personal information.

 Training data 2 is for what I call context mapping.
 It is a collection of sentences and their hand-made context maps.
 More on all that later.